AI Business TransformationBusiness Ops

 Ambitious but achievable.
 This is where the CAIO’s Level 1 contribution directly informs Level 2.
 The imperative should push beyond what the organization can do today (otherwise it is not transformative) but remain within the range of what AI capabilities and organizational capacity can realistically deliver.
 The CAIO’s art-of-the-possible knowledge sets this boundary.
 The CSO’s competitive analysis determines whether the ambition level is sufficient to produce strategic differentiation.
 The CEO’s judgment determines whether the organization can absorb the change required.
 All three perspectives are needed to calibrate the right level of ambition.

-The Level 1 strategy typically generates more imperatives than the organization can pursue simultaneously.
-This is expected and healthy: it means the strategy is rich enough to produce multiple transformation pathways.
-But the portfolio discipline is about making choices, not building lists.
-According to Deloitte, only 25% of organizations have converted 40% or more of their AI pilots into production systems, a failure rate that reflects what happens when investment is spread across too many initiatives without strategic prioritization.
-BCG's research on AI high performers consistently shows the opposite pattern: they focus on a small set of initiatives and scale them swiftly, rather than spreading investment across dozens of experiments.
+Prioritize by using three lenses to choose a small set of imperatives and scale them, rather than spreading investment across too many at once.
+The Level 1 strategy typically generates more imperatives than an organization can pursue simultaneously — a healthy sign that the strategy is rich — but portfolio discipline is about making choices, not building lists.
+According to Deloitte, only 25% of organizations have converted 40% or more of their AI pilots into production systems, a failure rate that reflects what happens when investment is spread too thin.1 BCG’s research on AI high performers consistently shows the opposite pattern: they focus on a small set of initiatives and scale them swiftly, rather than spreading investment across dozens of experiments.2

 Three lenses help the Level 1 triad (CEO, CSO, CAIO) prioritize: